 - a.
 Each member of the Student Body may speak in public comment. - b.
-Students may sign-up for public comment by submitting an electronic request that specifies the matter on which he/she wishes to speak to the Senate President and Senate Secretary before the meeting is called to order. - c.
+Students may sign-up for public comment by submitting an electronic request that specifies the matter on which the student wishes to speak to the Senate President and Senate Secretary by 5:00 PM ET the day of the meeting of the Senate. - c.
 Students must be present in the Senate chambers to receive public comment time.